 Just like flying squirrels, tree squirrels sleep in dreys.
 They make it using branches, twigs, and leaves.
 The most common squirrels in this class are the fox, gray and red squirrels.

 According to the Journal of Mammalogy, ground squirrels spend 84% of their day sleeping.
 As their name implies, they are always on the ground.

 All kinds of squirrels live in a nest called a drey.
 This nest is made of small twigs, grass, leaves, and moss lining.
 Usually, it is built inside the holes of a tall tree.
 Sometimes it is built in the attic of a house where we see it most of the time.
 During winter, squirrels sleep together in these nests to keep each other warm.

 Where Do Squirrels Sleep at Night?

 Squirrels sleep either in trees or in underground burrows at night.
 After a busy day of playing around, searching for and burying food, they retreat to their nests at night to sleep.

 Tree squirrels sleep in dens or nests at night.
 They sometimes build these nests themselves, and other times, they move into made nests found in trees.
 Ground squirrels, on the other hand, are skilled at burrowing into the ground.
 That’s where they go at night to stay warm and sleep.

-Some squirrels, like grey squirrels, are crepuscular creatures which means they are primarily active during twilight and dawn.
+Some squirrels, like grey squirrels, are crepuscular creatures which mean they are primarily active during twilight and dawn.
 This accounts for why they spend several hours sleeping during the day while taking several short naps during the night.
-These short rounds of sleep at night is a defensive mechanism developed to keep themselves alert against threats from their predators.
+These short rounds of sleep at night are a defensive mechanism developed to keep themselves alert against threats from their predators.